Walla Walla, Washington: 20th century

 In 1911, Walla Walla adopted a mayor–council government referred to as a "commission" form of government.
 In 1954, after Sunnyside, Washington adopted another form of government, council–manager government, voted down a change to council-manager, but on November 4, 1959, the city's residents voted to adopt the government form.

 Walla Walla's second movie theater, American Theater, opened in 1917 showing The Law of Compensation, a Selznick Pictures film starring Norma Talmadge.
 The theater later was sold and renamed to Liberty, and eventually became a department store around the 1930s.
 In 1990, became Walla Walla's first privately renovated building as a Bon-Macy's.
-Bon-Macy's parent-company, Federated Department Stores, rebranded all of its subsidiaries to Macy's, which operated in the Liberty building until 2020.
+Bon-Macy's parent company, Federated Department Stores, rebranded all of its subsidiaries to Macy's, which operated in the Liberty building until 2020.

 In 1927, the Real Estate Improvement Company of Seattle invested $300,000 toward the construction of the Marcus Whitman Hotel.
 The 174-room hotel was designed by Sherwood D. Ford and opened in 1928.
-It fell into disrepair in the 1960s, until it was restored in 1999 and re-opened in 2001.
+It fell into disrepair in the 1960s, until it was restored in 1999 and reopened in 2001.
 As of March 2022, the hotel was still open.

 Mill Creek overflowed into Walla Walla and College Place on March 31, 1931, causing $1 million in damages.
 Community volunteers jury-rigged makeshift levees to divert water from buildings during the cleanup which cost roughly $100,000.
 The United States Army Corps of Engineers built the Mill Creek Dam and Bennington Lake in response to the disaster.
 The dam and lake were instrumental in preventing damage from flooding in 1964, 1996, and 2020.

 During the Great Depression, a Canadian import duty cut off the main market for Walla Walla's fresh agriculture.
 John Grant Kelly, who owned the Walla Walla Union-Bulletin at the time, opened the area's first cannery, Walla Walla Canning Company.
 In 1939, Walla Walla produced roughly $5 million of the country's $30 million canned green pea industry, and TIME magazine referred to Kelly as the "Father of Peas".
 Kelly also owned Church Grape Juice Company, a concord grape farm in Kennewick, Washington.
 Workers went on strike for better wages in September 1949, and Kelly had two employees arrested for speaking to the Tri-City Herald.
 Church was one of four juice companies in the region to be charged with violations of the Sherman Antitrust Act of 1890 for price-fixing grapes.
 Welch's bought Church from Kelly in 1952.

 In 1936, Walla Walla and surrounding areas were struck by the magnitude 6.1 State Line earthquake.
 Residents reported hearing a moderate rumbling immediately before the shock.
 There was significant damage in the area, and aftershocks were felt for several months following.

 in the 1970s and 1980s, Leonetti Cellar, Woodward Canyon, L'Ecole 41, Waterbrook Winery and Seven Hills Winery pioneered a resurgence of Walla Walla's viticulture.

 In 1997, Gary Johnson founded the first brewery in Walla Walla since prohibition, Mill Creek Brewpub.